skyreg/SeniorProjectSAR/README.md

-# CPSC 490 Spring Semester SeniorProject Analyzing 2018 SAR Study Visual Data
+# CPSC 490 Spring Semester Senior Project Analyzing 2018 SAR Study Visual Data

 Code: main.ipynb
 All code for this project can be found in the Jupyter Notebook file main.ipynb.
 Running the code requires connection to a hard drive owned by the Yale Social Robotics Laboratory.